pw32x/gg2c/README.md

 # gg2c
 gg2c is a command line tool that exports 16 color (4 bits per pixel) Graphics Gale files (.gal) to C source files.
-Used for Sega Genesis homebrew development.
+It's been used for Sega Genesis homebrew development.

 # Limitations